-On Aug.
+On January 7, 2015, the Environmental Quality Commission adopted, and on Aug.
 4, 2015, the U.S. Environmental Protection Agency approved revisions to Oregon’s ammonia water quality standards for the protection of aquatic life.
 These criteria are now effective for all Clean Water Act programs in Oregon.
-The Oregon Environmental Quality Commission adopted ammonia criteria and other minor revisions on Jan.
-7, 2015.
 EPA’s approval also included a correction to the pH value applicable to the Snake River, and revisions to the West Division Main Canal water quality standards in the Umatilla Basin.

 Ammonia Webinar - Sept.
 10, 2014

 DEQ held an ammonia standards webinar on Sept.
 10, 2014 to provide information about this rulemaking to the public prior to the public comment period.

 Contact Debra Sturdevant with the DEQ Water Quality Standards Program for additional information.